fortrabbit/blog/how-we-hire.md

 - the platform experienced a 25% increase in product views
 - resulting in a 40% increase in user registrations

 I found that this is not only bullshit language, but also very likely just SCAM.
-There are AI services ([Teal](https://www.tealhq.com/resume-examples/backend-developer#senior-backend-developer)) helping you to create such generic job applications.
+There are AI services ([Teal](https://www.tealhq.com/resume-examples/backend-developer#senior-backend-developer), [JobScan](https://www.jobscan.co/)) helping you to create such generic job applications.
+Basically, weaponize your CV.
 I guess those services are targeting application tracking systems that are using AI to scan and pre-filter CVs?
 Fine.
 What a great time to be alive.

 ![Very similar CVs](/images/similar-cvs.png)